rom-rb/rom-rb.org/source/doc-pages/guides/basics/commands.md

 It is possible for a given adapter to provide more types.

+Commands are small, well encapsulated objects, this makes it possible to compose them into a command graph which can persist data coming from many relations with a single call.

 ## Defining a command

 A command can be defined as a class that inherits from an adapter-specific class